bcrusco/Forward-Plus-Renderer/README.md

 ## Performance Analysis

 ### Forward+ vs. Forward Rendering Frame Rate

+In the a traditional forward renderer, for each fragment we calculate the light contribution from each light in the scene.
+This is essentially like the culling stage of our Forward+ renderer failing to cull any lights from any of the tiles.

 ![](data/Frame Rates.png "Forward vs. Forward+ Rendering Frame Rate")

 ## Build Instructions